ngeodesic-ai/ngf-docs/docs/_build/html/_sources/concepts/micro_lms.rst.txt

 Micro-LMs
 ===================

+Micro-LMs are lightweight, domain-specialized AIs that run on NGF rails, turning natural language into deterministic, auditable actions with built-in safety and abstain guarantees.
+We are piloting this idea first on ARC (Abstraction & Reasoning Corpus) testing to highlight its reasoning power, then for DeFi (Decentralized Finance) to highlight it applicability (one of many verticals) — both built on top of the ngeodesic Python package.

+**Attributes**

+- **Determinism:** Same inputs → same decisions (traceable, reproducible).
+- **Domain focus:** Small, curated primitive sets (e.g., ARC ops, DeFi ops).
+- **Safety-first:** Refuse (ABSTAIN) when uncertain instead of hallucinating.
+- **Composability:** Plug into existing apps and LLMs without retraining.

+LLMs vs. micro-LMs
+-------------------

 - **LLM = generalist**: broad knowledge, flexible language, but *stochastic and unsafe* for mission-critical execution.
 - **micro-LM = specialist**: slim, deterministic, auditable, and **more accurate where it matters** (DeFi/Finance, Manufacturing & Robotics, Industrial Robotics, Supply Chain & Logistics, Energy & Grid Management, etc).

-LLMs vs. micro-LMs
--------------------

 +-------------------------+-------------------------------------------------------------+-------------------------------------------------------------------+
 | Dimension               | LLMs (ChatGPT, Claude, Meta, Perplexity, etc.)              | **micro-LMs (ARC, DeFi)**                                         |